Hazie-Days/Hazie-Days/README.md

 ### <div align="center">Hi 👋, I'm Farrel, an undergraduate at NTU, aspiring to be an experienced full-stack developer.</div>

-- 🔭 I’m currently looking for internships.
+- 🔭 I’m currently looking for Full-Time positions.

-- 🌱 I’m currently learning React and Golang for web development
+- 🌱 I’m currently improving my coding abilities!

 - ❓  Ask me about anything